remix-run/remix/docs/contributing.md

 **We don't yet have a CLA, but we are working on it and we will be able to accept your contributions as soon as we do.** Until then, please keep letting us know about our bugs and typos in Discord and we will do our best to address them.

+When you start a pull request, the remix-cla-bot will prompt you to review the [CLA](https://github.com/remix-run/remix/blob/main/docs/contributing.md) and sign it by adding your name to `contributors.yml`.

 ## Setup

 Before you can contribute to the codebase, you will need to fork the repo.
 This will look a bit different depending on what type of contribution you are making: